 WHAT’S THE PROCEDURE FOR GETTING A DENTAL VENEER?

-When you have dental veneers applied to your teeth, you will probably need to make three separate visits to your dentist.
+When you have dental veneers applied to your teeth, you will probably need to make three separate visits to your dentist in Markham.
 The first will be for the initial consultation and, on the second and third visits, the veneers will be applied.
 A veneer can be applied to a single tooth or it may be applied to many teeth at the same time.

 On the first consultation visit, you will be asked what it is you are hoping to achieve with a veneer.
 Your dentist will carry out an examination of your teeth, assess their suitability for a veneer, explain the procedure to you and discuss the options that are available.
 Your dentist may also take impressions of your teeth and take x-rays at this stage.

 To prepare your teeth for a veneer, approximately ½ a millimetre of the surface enamel of the tooth will be removed.
 Your dentist will discuss with you whether or not you will need a local anaesthetic for this procedure.
 Your dentist will then take an impression of your teeth, which will be sent to a dental laboratory where the veneers will be constructed.
 This will usually take about a fortnight.

 When you visit your dentist to have the veneer fitted, they will first place the veneer with a temporary fixing so that it can be trimmed, if required, and the colour adjusted, if needed, by using different shades of dental cement.
 Your teeth will then be cleaned and etched to create a good surface on which the veneer can bond.
 Special dental cement will then be applied to your teeth, the dentist will position the veneer, and then a special beam of light will be used, which causes the cement to cure.
 Finally, any excess cement will be removed and any final adjustments that might be needed will be made.
 A follow up appointment will usually be made to check on your progress with the veneers about a week or two later.